-Community Development Block Grant Program funds help strengthen Maryland’s communities by expanding affordable housing opportunities, creating jobs, stabilizing neighborhoods and improving overall quality of life.
+Community Development Block Grant Program funds help strengthen Maryland’s communities by expanding affordable housing opportunities, creating jobs, stabilizing neighborhoods and improving the overall quality of life.

 Units of general local government in non-entitlement counties with a population of less than 200,000 and non-entitlement cities and towns of less than 50,000 population are eligible to apply.
 Multiple jurisdictions may jointly apply for funds.
-Other entities, public or private, may be a subrecipient of the eligible local government.
+Other entities, public or private, may be a sub-recipient of the eligible local government.

 List of Eligible Jurisdictions

 Congress created the Community Development Block Grant Program under Title I of the Housing and Community Development Act of 1974.
 The primary objective is to develop viable communities, provide decent housing and a suitable living environment, and to expand economic opportunities, principally for persons of low and moderate income.
 The

 The Program is comprised of two parts.
 The Entitlement Program is directly administered by HUD and provides Federal funds to large metropolitan entitlement communities.
-The States and Small Cities Program provides Federal funds to the States and Puerto Rico (with the exception of Hawaii) who then distribute funds to non-entitlement counties, small cities and towns.
+The States and Small Cities Program provides Federal funds to the States and Puerto Rico (with the exception of Hawaii) who then distribute funds to non-entitlement counties, small cities, and towns.
 Congress allocates funds to the program annually.
 The Entitlement Program receives approximately 70% of the allocation and the remaining 30% is distributed to the States and Small Cities Program.

 Community Development Block Grant Program funded projects must be for eligible activities under Program regulations AND must meet one of the three national objectives:

 - Benefits persons of low- and moderate- income